Michael Brosseau Player Props: Brewers vs. Angels

-Michael Brosseau -- hitting .200 with a double, two home runs, three walks and four RBI in his past 10 games -- will be in action for the Milwaukee Brewers versus the Los Angeles Angels, with Tyler Anderson on the hill, on April 28 at 8:10 PM ET.
+Michael Brosseau -- 2-for-4 in his most recent game -- will be in action for the Milwaukee Brewers against the Los Angeles Angels, with Reid Detmers on the mound, on April 29 at 7:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Tigers.
+He had two hits (going 2-for-4) in his last appearance against the Angels.

 Michael Brosseau Game Info & Props vs. the Angels